 Bretherton reported that the implementation of Red Hat Gluster Storage in spring 2013 went smoothly.
 The product has run well ever since, and the addition of new users and new volumes of data has caused no significant problems.

 Today, the Department of Meteorology at the University of Reading is using Red Hat Gluster Storage to manage around 200 terabytes (TB) of research data.
 With the addition of two large new servers, the cluster's capacity has recently risen to around 300TB.

 Bretherton is gradually adding data from older, stand-alone servers within the department to the product; in total, the Department hosts well over 1 petabyte of data.
 "If Red Hat Gluster Storage continues to work well for us, then eventually all of our data scattered around servers large and small could end up under its management," he said.

 Organization, availability improve

-Red Hat Storage Server's global namespace capability gives Bretherton a simple and consistent way to organise data volumes by research group and project, and to allocate more storage capacity to volumes when required.
+Red Hat Gluster Storage's global namespace capability gives Bretherton a simple and consistent way to organise data volumes by research group and project, and to allocate more storage capacity to volumes when required.

 Another major benefit for the department is high availability.
 "If a server needs taking down for maintenance, that doesn't mean that work with a particular dataset needs to grind to a halt," said Bretherton.
 "The replication feature ensures that every file exists on two separate servers, so the absence of one server for a period of time will be entirely invisible to the users."